ZaydH/hummingbird/README.md

 ## mpi4py and Anaconda

-This is a Python module that allows you to communicate with MPI via OpenMPI.
-At the time of writing, this module is not built into Hummingbird' Python distribution (*I know it's dumb*).
-To address this, install [Anaconda](https://www.anaconda.com/what-is-anaconda/), and use your own local install.
+This is a Python module that allows you to communicate with MPI via OpenMPI. `mpi4py` was recently installed on the server.

+If you ever need a custom (or want control of the) Python distributions, install install [Anaconda](https://www.anaconda.com/what-is-anaconda/) in your user directory.
 To do this, run the command:

     .\install_anaconda